xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-2017.17  Jun 19, 2017
+   -- enh (keith)   Add a show all effects row header right click menu option which opens up all groups/models/strands
+                    to show all effects ... but only those that are necessary to see them all -- bug (keith)   Fix some crashes when mapping due to empty lists -- bug (keith)   Fix color panel value curves not setting correctly as you move from effect to effect 2017.17  Jun 19, 2017
    -- bug (gil)     Fix individual start channels not displaying correct numbers.
    -- enh (gil)     Use freeform selection if selected timing track has no timing marks.